Skip to content

 Due to the violent nature of the allegation, a person accused of assault needs a strong criminal defense attorney to protect them from severe consequences.

-The Law Office of David Sloane Assault Criminal Defense Attorneys are ready to fight for you and your loved ones.
+Sloane Law Firm Assault Criminal Defense Attorneys are ready to fight for you and your loved ones.

 Assault Impeding Breath or Circulation – Texas Penal Code § 22.01(b)(2)(B)